jakobjassmann/ecodes-dk-lidar/documentation/variables.md

 **Description:**

-Arithmetic mean and standrad deviation of the return amplitude for all points within a 10 m x 10 m grid cell.
+Arithmetic mean and standard deviation of the return amplitude for all points within a 10 m x 10 m grid cell.

 In the context of LiDAR, the amplitude represents the strenght of the signal received by the sensor for each return.
 For this variable the arithmetic mean and standard deviation of the amplitude are calculated for all points within a 10 m x 10 m cell.
-Calculations are carried out for a single tile using the OPALS Cell module.
-All points referes exactly to the following set of classes: ground, water, building, as well as low\-, medium\- and high\-vegetation.
+Calculations are carried out for a single tile using the [OPALS Cell module](https://opals.geo.tuwien.ac.at/html/stable/ModuleCell.html).
+Here, all points referes exactly to the following set of classes: ground, water, building, as well as low\-, medium\- and high\-vegetation.

 **Issues:**
 - The amplitude variable is very difficult to interpret biologically.